bee256/star_dodge/README.md

 python game.py --verbose --window 1600 --score_server_host 127.0.0.1
 ```

+The game contains a cheat mode and code, how this works is for the reader to figure out by consulting the source code. 😎

 ## Using the score server host

 See the [Star Dodge Score Server](https://github.com/bee256/star_dodge_score_server) project on how to